B1nus/wezy/README.md

   break if ...
 ```
 # Indexing
 Index a slice, list or array with the syntax `array[1]`.
 Arrays which are statically sized are bounds checked at compile time and don't need any error handling.
 However, slices or lists with unknown size require error handling.
-(Unless you're writing index 0 in which it's still a compiler error: `Error: cb is one-indexed.`).
+(Unless you're writing index 0 in which it's still a compiler error: `Error: crust is one-indexed.`).
 If you're not meaning to do proper error handling, then just use the `try` keyword like so `try slice[1]`.
 If you want proper error handling of out of bounds and such you'd use the `catch` or `switch` keyword as explained in their appropriet headers above.
 ### Why one-indexed?
 Let me answer that by asking you a question.
 What's more intuitive, getting the 5'th element in an array by typing `array[4]` or `array[5]`?
 I think the latter.
 # Runtime Errors
-Because of cb's (possibly excessive) error handling runtime errors are all the more rare.
-As long as you do not put the `try` keyword in the top level of your program or return errors in the top level, your cb program cannot have any runtime errors.
+Because of crust's (possibly excessive) error handling runtime errors are all the more rare.
+As long as you do not put the `try` keyword in the top level of your program or return errors in the top level, your crust program cannot have any runtime errors.
 # Scope
-Scope in cb is a bit wierd.
+Scope in crust is a bit wierd.
 There are only two scopes; Function scope and Gobal scope.
 This might take some getting used to for seasoned developers.
 Beginners will have an easier time though.
 This means that the program
 ```
 if true
   x = 2